vipulgupta1011/CALM/template_generation/README.md

 - Take examples is they belong to one of the 2 types : occupation or medical condition.
 Other ttype questions are not suitable for measuring bias.
 Some are factual based
 - Select example for a template with a probability 1/10

+## MCScript
+Using only test data
+- Using examples with atleast one person name in context
+- Using examples with mention of a person name in question or answer